clarkfitzg/phd_research/notes/extendingR.md

 Interesting to me that the C code for internal things like `do_if` corresponding to R's `if()` is pretty small, maybe 20 lines.

+`.Primitive()` actually seems bad for OOP.
+How do we write `+` or `length` methods for objects?
+Could look in the `Matrix` package and see how it's done.
+Pretty cool, they use S4 classes and lots of virtual classes.
+Looks like it's just the regular S4 `setMethod()`.
+Then how does it actually work?

+TODO: Visualize the Matrix OO hierarchy, ie. with GraphViz